-With reference to long-lasting insecticidal nets (LLINs) and conventional insecticidetreated nets (ITNs), there is evidence that the former is becoming cheaper (due to increasing supplies) and are more cost-effective as retreatment cost is not required.
-In the meantime mass treatment of existing nets with long-lasting insecticidal tablets is another option since millions of nets already exist and mass treatment could be easily done
+With reference to long lasting insecticidal nets (LLINs) and conventional insecticide-treated nets (ITNs), there is evidence that the former is becoming cheaper (due to increasing supplies) and are more cost-effective as operational cost of retreatment is not required.
+In the meantime mass treatment of existing nets with long-lasting insecticidal tablets is another option since millions of nets already exist and mass treatment could be easily done.
+Although it was considered earlier, NMCP has chosen LLIN for distribution instead of retreatment of nets with long lasting insecticide tablets in the second phase of GF Round 9 (2013 onward) because of LLIN is more cost-effective (LLIN has almost equal price as long lasting insecticidal tablets and there is no operational cost for retreatment for 3 years).
+Therefore, treatment and retreatment of existing bed nets activity by NMCP has been generally stopped since 2013.
+PSI also discontinued retreatment of nets and completely shifted to LLIN in 2014.